-The easiest way to submit an application is on-line, via the Planning Portal or iApply websites.
+The easiest way to submit an application is on-line, via the Planning Portal website.
 You can complete the application form, attach supporting documents and pay fees online, saving you the cost of printing and posting.

 How do I make an application?